tholden/dynareOBC/README.md

  * for nested Gaussian cubature that is copyright Genz and Keister, 1996,
  * for displaying a progress bar that is copyright Cacho, "Stefan" and Scheff, 2014,
  * for (mixed-integer) linear programming, from GLPKMEX, copyright Makhorin, Legat and others, 2015,
- * for semi-definite programming, from the SeDuMi solver, copyright Sturm, Terlaky, Polik and Pomanko, 2014,
  * for calculating pseudo-spectral radii, from EigTool, copyright Wright, Mengi, Overton and colleagues, 2014.

 Additionally, DynareOBC automatically downloads: